Driver found guilty in 7-year-old girl’s death

 Mora was indicted on a charge of manslaughter by motor vehicle in Brianna’s death in 2014.

-Her lawyer didn’t respond to an email seeking comment Sunday.
+An email seeking comment was sent to Mora’s lawyer Sunday.
 Mora is scheduled to be sentenced in Suffolk Superior Court on Jan.
 6.

 Sign up for Daily Newsletters